simply-nicky/cbclib/docs/reference/indexing_ref.rst

 * :class:`cbclib.Map3D` is the 3D data container used for the Fourier auto-indexing.
 It stores the measured signal in reciprocal space in a rasterised manner and provides a set of utility functions, that supplement the auto-indexing algorithm.
-* :class:`cbclib.SampleProblem` is the Sample refinement problem.
+* :class:`cbclib.SampleProblem` is the sample refinement problem.
 It employs :class:`cbclib.CBDModel` CBD pattern prediction to find sample position and alignment, that yields the best fit with the experimentally measured pattern.
 The criterion calculates the marginal log-likelihood, that the experimentally measured pattern corresponds to the predicted one.